-The SecurityInfo parameter specifies security details for the user who is sending the query.
-The details are compared with the ACL field in result documents to determine which documents the user is allowed to view.
+The SecurityInfo parameter specifies security details for the user who sends the query.
+When IDOL processes the query, it compares the SecurityInfo details with the ACL field in result documents to determine which documents the user has permission to view.

-In this example, a query is sent to find documents containing the text "accounts".
+In the previous example, a user sends a query to find documents containing the text accounts.
 The query returns only those documents that the user is permitted to view.

-Tip: For information about which actions accept the SecurityInfo parameter, refer to the IDOL Server Administration Guide.
-SecurityInfo cannot be added to administrative actions which can only be processed by IP addresses that you specify with the AdminClients parameter in the [Server] section of the IDOL server configuration file.
+For information about which actions accept the SecurityInfo parameter, refer to the IDOL Server Reference.

+You cannot use SecurityInfo for administrative actions, which have authorization restrictions by IP addresses, SSL identity, or GSS principal in the [AuthorizationRoles] section of your IDOL component configuration files.

-The encrypted securityinfo string can be obtained in the following ways:
+You can obtain the encrypted SecurityInfo string in the following ways:

-- The front-end can send an action to IDOL Server's community component to retrieve the string. - You can use the Autonomy ACI API to encrypt a user's details.
+- your front-end application can send a UserRead action to the IDOL Community component. - You can use the Autonomy ACI API to encrypt the user details.